Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 **Auto Stormbolt and Intimidating Shout Options**
 •	Automatically Stormbolt or Intimidating Shouts any healer to extend a CC Chain
 •	Automatically Stormbolts or Intimidating Shouts any DPS with cooldowns running
-**Totem Stomp**
-•	We'll see about this one, hard to implement as I cannot check range to totems.

 ***